opendatasoft/ods-documentation/source/customizing_look_and_feel/03_adding_assets/assets.rst

 Adding assets
 =============

-Assets are static files that are uploaded in an Opendatasoft domain, in order to be usable throughout that same domain (e.g. in the domain :ref:`stylesheet <stylesheet>`, in content pages, etc.).
+Assets are static files that are uploaded in an Opendatasoft domain, in order to be usable throughout that same domain (e.g. in the domain :ref:`stylesheet <stylesheet>`, in :doc:`content pages </creating_content/index>`, etc.).
 Either images or fonts files can be added as assets in the domain.

 This feature is available in the **Assets** section of the back office of an Opendatasoft domain.